-State Water Board - Cannabis Cultivation Water Rights
+State Board - Cannabis Cultivation Water Rights

 On June 27, 2016, Governor Edmund G. Brown Jr. signed Senate Bill (SB) 837, which requires the State Water Resources Control Board (State Water Board), in consultation with the California Department of Fish and Wildlife (CDFW), to adopt interim and long-term principles and guidelines (requirements) for the diversion and use of water for cannabis cultivation in areas where cannabis cultivation may have the potential to substantially affect instream flows.
 Principles and guidelines will be incorporated into licenses issued by the California Department of Food and Agriculture under its CalCannabis Cultivation Licensing, and water right registrations will be issued under the State Water Board's Small Irrigation Use Registration Program, once available.

-Principles and Guidelines (Requirements) for Cannabis Cultivation
+Cannabis Policy - Principles and Guidelines (Requirements) for Cannabis Cultivation

 Water Rights Registration Programs

-The State Water Board currently has two water right registration programs that provide appropriative water rights for smaller diversions (less than 20 acre-feet) of water associated with irrigation or domestic use.
+The State Water Board currently has two water right registration programs that provide appropriative water rights for smaller diversions (less than 20 acre-feet per year) of water associated with irrigation or domestic use.
 The State Water Board also has a Livestock Stockpond Use Registration Program, which does not relate to the use of water for cannabis cultivation.
 These two registration programs that relate to domestic and irrigation use are outlined further below.

-Small Irrigation Use Registration Program. (only available to limited geographic area)
+Small Irrigation Use Registration Program

 - Water Boards Response to Notice of Preparation by the Department of Food and Agriculture, September 30, 2016